nfriedli/docs.spotin.ch/docs/ethique.md

-# Éthique
+# Ethics

-XXX à suivre.
-Notamment les questions de cookies, de tières parties, de tracking, de statistiques, etc.
+XXX to follow.
+In particular the issues of cookies, third parties, tracking, statistics, etc.